Istanbul Metro: History

 Construction works for the first 'modern' mass transit railway system started in 1989, with the first stations opening in September. İstanbul Ulaşım A.Ş. (now known as Metro Istanbul) was founded the previous year to operate the system.
 The M1 was initially called "Hafif Metro" (which literally translates as "light metro").
 Although it was built as a fully grade separated line, the M1 line operates with shorter trainsets and shorter station platforms than is standard on a traditional metro line, hence its "light metro" designation.
 The M1 line was later extended from Aksaray towards the western suburbs, reaching Atatürk Airport in the southwest in 2002.

 Construction of the M2 line began on 11 September 1992, but faced many challenges due to the numerous archaeological sites that were discovered during the drilling process, which slowed down or fully stopped the construction of many stations, especially in the south.
 Taking into account the seismic activity in Istanbul, the entire network was built with the cut-and-cover method to withstand an earthquake of up to 9.0 on the Richter magnitude scale.

 The first section between Taksim and 4.
 Levent entered service, after some delays, on 16 September 2000.
 This line is 8.5 km long and has 6 stations, which all look similar but are in different colours.
 In 2000, there were 8 Alstom-built 4-car train sets in service, which ran every 5 minutes on average and transported 130,000 passengers daily.
 On 30 January 2009, the first train sets built by Eurotem entered service.
-Eurotem will build a total of 92 new wagons for the M2 line.
+Eurotem will build a total of 92 new trainsets for the M2 line.
 As of 30 January 2009, a total of 34 trainsets, each with 4 cars, were being used on the M2 line.
 A northern extension from 4.
 Levent to Maslak was opened on 30 January 2009.
-On 2 September 2010, the northern (temporary) terminus Darüşşafaka followed.
-The southern extension of the M2 line from Taksim to Yenikapı, across the Golden Horn via Haliç station on the bridge and underground through the historic peninsula, entered service on 15 February 2014.
+On 2 September 2010, the northern (temporary) terminus of Darüşşafaka followed up.
+The southern extension of the M2 line from Taksim to Yenikapı, across the Golden Horn with Haliç station on the bridge and underground through the historic peninsula, entered service on 15 February 2014.
 The Taksim-Yenikapı extension is 5.2 km long, with four stations.
 The total cost of the extension was $593 million.
 At Yenikapı, it will intersect with the extended M1 line and the Marmaray commuter line, which since its opening in 2013 has offered a connection between the Asian and European sides of the city.